 7) Create an asset that corrects or refutes a popular hypothesis

-It is really important to collect data that answers important and popular questions and create an asset that compiles the data and distribute it to targeted publications and press mentions.
+It is really important to collect data that answers important and popular questions.
+You can compile this data in an asset that you can distribute to targeted publications and press mentions.

-You need to think of the best angles that you need to achieve to promote your business; give a definitive answer to common questions asked, give new perspectives to what already exists, and counter an already existing opinion or belief.
+You need to think of the best story angles that you can use to promote your business.
+Make sure you offer definitive answers to common questions asked, provide new perspectives to what already exists, and counter an already existing opinion or belief.

 8) Use search engines to find appropriate press targets

 There are a lot of things that go into a PR campaign.
 The important thing to remember is that you need to find the right press targets.
 There are the usual searches that have helped other companies but there are a couple of tactics that companies overlook that can actually produce great results.